crystal-data/num.cr/README.md

 Crystal, and performance will be revisited constantly as the library is improved.

-## Getting Started

-To learn how to use the basic functionality of Num.cr, check out the [quickstart guide](https://crystal-data.github.io/num.cr/user/quickstart.html).

 Contributing
 ------------
 Num.cr requires help in many different ways to continue to grow as a shard.